-Bookmakers love the big sporting events and none is bigger than the Australian Open, held at Melbourne Park, in January every year.
+Bookmakers love the big sporting events and none is bigger than the Australian Open, held at Melbourne Park in January every year.
 The bookies love these events because they attract huge betting interest.
-Millions of dollars is wagered on both the men’s and women’s singles, doubles and mixed events, while bookies give out millions of dollars in bonus bets through various promotions.
+Millions of dollars are wagered on both the men’s and women’s singles, doubles and mixed events, while bookies give out millions more in bonus bets through various promotions.

 Bookmakers with AU friendly tennis bonuses

 When betting on the Australian Open we trust the following online bookies with our action because they each have a well earned reputation for player safety and great coverage, odds and markets available on the Australian Open.

 This is my table